MicrosoftDocs/azure-video-indexer/azure-video-indexer/includes/get-insights-api.md

 ## Use the API

 1. Use the [Get Video Index](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Get-Video-Index) request.
 We recommend passing `&includeSummarizedInsights=false`.
-2. Look for the key pair(s) described in the example response.
+2. Look for the key pairs described in the example response.